Phase-field modeling of cyclic behavior in quasi-brittle materials: A micromechanics-based approach: Numerical implementation

 \subsection{Mechanical balance equation}

-First, the equilibrium problem is solved for the displacement $\Bu$ by linearizing the mechanical balance equation, while the other two variables $\Bep$ and $\alpha$ are fixed.
+First, the equilibrium problem is solved for the displacement $\Bu$ by linearizing the mechanical balance equation, while the other three variables $\Bep$, $\Ber$ and $\alpha$ are fixed.
 The weak form of the mechanical balance is given by

 The given equation involves the body forces per unit mass denoted by $\bm{b}$, the unit mass denoted by $\rho$, and the imposed tractions denoted by $\bar{\bm{t}}$.
 When linearized, the equation leads to the following expression